christinalee/Slides/slides-master/react-native/slides.md

 note: most companies already have a deployment system, but code push will have to be added/built out !!!

-## Most likely will implement a hybrid app, will likely still need specialist
+## Most likely will implement a hybrid app, will likely still need specialists

 note: the dream is to have one team who can write for all platforms, but this is unlikely, at least now